Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Introduction

 The main contribution of this work is threefold.
-First, we propose a novel two-stage trimap-free natural image matting approach boosted by coarse foreground segmentation and refreshes the state-of-the-art matting record in trimap-needed and trimap-free respects.
-Our proposed method finds a trade-off between additional information and performance.
-We believe that this matting architecture should be more rational trimap-free matting framework.
-Second, we propose Trimap Generation Network to predict the possibility of each pixel belonging to foreground, background, and unknown areas for matting purpose, which can better capture semantic information and still provide accurate trimap for defective segmentation input.
-Third, our introduced attention layer not only reduces computational complexity but also maintains effective performance.
+First, we propose a novel two-stage trimap-free automatic natural image matting approach boosted by coarse foreground segmentation and our light-weight non-local attention, which is on a par with the state-of-the-art matting in trimap-needed and trimap-free respects.
+Our proposed method finds a trade-off between additional information and performance. \textbf{We believe that this matting architecture should be more rational trimap-free matting framework, which has comprehensive integration ability with other semantic segmentation/salient object detection/matting approaches to better solve automatic natural image matting.} Second, we propose Trimap Generation Network to predict the possibility of each pixel belonging to foreground/background/unknown areas, which can not only better capture semantic information, but also provide accurate trimap with defective segmentation as input.
+Third, our light-weight attention layer not only reduces computational complexity but also maintains effective performance.